The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Blue Mosque in Kazan/Russia

-There are numerous religious charities.
-These are at the forefront in the fight against poverty, warfare, famines, or epidemics — often under the most adversarial circumstances.
+Religions typically reach out to the poor and disadvantaged.
+In Germany, the US, and Ireland, for example, religious organizations provide social services.
+They run hospitals, senior citizen homes, kindergardens, and social centers.
+In many countries, religious charities also run soup kitchens, charity stores, rehabilitation centers, homeless hostels, and overnight warming stations.
+In developing countries, they are often at forefront in the fight against poverty, warfare, famines, or epidemics — often under the most adversarial circumstances.
 In some places, where the state is not rich enough, not powerful enough, or entirely absent, religious charities are the only ones that provide such services.
 The people who work in these charities draw their strength also from their faith.

 With such services, religion makes a material contribution to the welfare of society.